mbixby/Docbook2html5/README.md

 * Petr Zvoníček ()

 #For developers#
+* /Source/output-development is used for frontend development.
+Assets are then minimized, exported into /Source/javascript_and_stylesheets.xml and inserted into xsl-transformed HTML for end-user convenience.
+See 'Minifying js/css/images' in Useful links.

 ##Todo##
-* floating navBar div
-* consolidate output assets for docbook slides (images, css, js) into a single companion file
+* consolidate output assets for docbook slides (images, css, js) into a single companion file (use Base64 for images when possible (<32KB))
 * bug?: when transforming files with the Java tool, it sends some http (:80) requests

 ##Useful Links##